Bart Oates: Professional career

 The Giants signed Oates in 1985 at the relatively advanced age of 26.
-This was because he had initially played three seasons with the Philadelphia/Baltimore Stars in the USFL where he won two USFL championships.
-Oates has stated that he feels the 1985 Philadelphia Stars of the USFL could have beaten the 1985 Philadelphia Eagles.
+This was because he had initially played three seasons with the Philadelphia/Baltimore Stars in the USFL where he won two USFL championships and started 61 of 63 games played Oates has stated that he feels the 1985 Philadelphia Stars of the USFL could have beaten the 1985 Philadelphia Eagles.
 Oates won three Super Bowls, two with the Giants in 1987 and 1991, and one with the 49ers in 1995.
 Oates was selected to five Pro Bowls during his career and to the UPI All-NFC team three times.
 He was extremely durable, starting 125 consecutive games during his Giants career.

 Television work

 Oates worked as a color analyst for NFL games on NBC television in 1996, teaming with either Dan Hicks or, when Hicks was away on assignment, Jim Donovan.
 In 2006, he voiced himself in the Aqua Teen Hunger Force episode "Bart Oates".